mrgarvitoffice/LearnMint-Ai/README.md

 # LearnMint 🌱 - Your AI-Powered Study Revolution!

-Welcome to **LearnMint**, the ultimate Next.js application engineered to transform your study sessions into a dynamic and productive experience!
+Welcome to **LearnMint**, the ultimate Next.js application engineered by **MrGarvit** to transform your study sessions into a dynamic and productive experience!
 Wave goodbye to tedious material preparation and hello to AI-driven learning that's tailored, engaging, and lightning-fast.

-With LearnMint, you're not just studying; you're minting knowledge with cutting-edge AI.
+With LearnMint, you're not just studying; you're minting knowledge with cutting-edge AI, crafted with passion by MrGarvit.

 ## Core Philosophy & Design ✨